sylabs/singularity-userdocs/quick_start.rst

 ===================

 {Singularity} containers contain :ref:`runscripts <runscript>`.
-These are user defined scripts that define the actions a container should perform when someone runs it.
+These are user-defined scripts that define the actions a container should perform when someone runs it.
 The runscript can be triggered with the `run
 <https://www.sylabs.io/guides/{version}/user-guide/cli/singularity_run.html>`_